minprog/programming-1/20 Problem sets/10 1 - Mario/10 Standard edition.md

 ## Time for Change

 Speaking of money, "counting out change is a blast (even though it boosts mathematical skills) with this spring-loaded changer that you wear on your belt to dispense quarters, dimes, nickels, and pennies into your hand."
-Or so says http://hearthsong.com/[the website] on which we found this here accessory (for ages 5 and up).
+Or so says [the website](http://hearthsong.com/) on which we found this here accessory (for ages 5 and up).

 ![Change-Making Accessory](accessory.png)